Maine Court Records

 Augusta, ME 04333–0011

-Acceptable means of identification include a passport, driver’s license, or any other government-issued photo identification.
-Persons who do not have acceptable photo identification may present two alternative documents with their names on it.
+Acceptable means of identification include a passport, driver's license, or any other government-issued photo identification.
+Persons who do not have acceptable photo identification may present two alternative documents with their names on them.
 Acceptable alternatives are:

 - Bank statement